pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 ## Before you contribute

-Before you contribute, please take a quick look at some general information about TiDB documentation maintenance.
+Before you contribute, let's take a quick look at some general information about TiDB documentation maintenance.
 This can help you to become a contributor soon.

 ### Get familiar with style